 All Senior Manager and MRT deferred remuneration is deferred into equity except for MRTs who are also France, MRTs or UK MRTs, who receive deferred remuneration 50% in cash and 50% in equity.

-No guaranteed bonuses, sign-on awards or termination/severance payments4 have been paid/granted in the financial year to Senior Management or MRTs, except for one newly appointed MRT who received a one-off conditional deferred equity award.
-The value of this specific award has not been disclosed below to ensure confidentiality.
+No guaranteed bonuses, sign-on awards7 or termination/severance payments8 have been paid/granted in the financial year to Senior Management or MRTs.